PaulRivier/kiwi/README.md

 In case your folder is not empty, Kiwi will give up, only writing *kiwi.ini.default* file to help you update your kiwi.ini file.

-At this step, you should symlink the bundled 'themes' folder to your kiwi folder.
+At this step, you should copy or symlink the bundled 'themes' folder inside your "kiwi" data folder.
 Alternatively, edit your *kiwi.ini* to point "themes-dir" to the theme you want in the bundled themes folder.
 Themes are separated from code, therefore they are very easy to add to Kiwi, check how existing themes are defined.

-    cd ~/Kiwi
-    ln -s ~/PATH-TO-KIWI-GIT-CLONE/themes themes

 Create your own user account and get admin privileges (this is important, type 'admin' when prompted for your groups) :